 Increasingly, C-suite leaders are looking to connect their business plans across their finance, workforce, sales, and supply chain teams.
 This approach, known as “connected planning,” provides deeper insight into data across the company so that business leaders can get a good view of the whole business plan and not just one piece of it.
 Connected planning helps to improve decision-making and identify the right strategy for the business.
 More CFOs are now partnering with their C-suite counterparts (chief operating officers, sales leaders, etc.) to connect plans across lines of business and give executives better information company-wide.

-In light of the economic challenges of 2023—including inflation, geopolitical unrest, and a likely recession—CFOs have identified the following as their top 10 challenges for the year:
+In light of economic challenges—including inflation, geopolitical unrest, and a likely recession—CFOs have identified the following as their top 10 challenges for the year:

 According to a Grant Thornton CFO survey, 58 percent of respondents ranked cost optimization as their top concern for the next six months.
 Areas that CFOs are eyeing for cost savings include headcount, travel, consulting fees, product line rationalization, and technology investments.
 Potential solutions that CFOs are looking at to help them reduce costs include profitability and cost management software; AI and machine learning to automate tasks, such as data matching and account reconciliations; and predictive analytics to identify potential biases in forecasts.

 Labor remains one of the scarcest resources in the business world, with millions of job openings going unfilled.
 A lack of finance and IT talent has troubled CFOs for nearly a decade, according to research from AICPA-CIMA, but today’s labor shortages extend to operations, manufacturing, logistics, sales, and entry-level jobs across industries.
 Finance and HR leaders are examining their workforce plans to help ensure their companies can continue to operate at scale.